FAQs

 Q. What is Interactive realtime?

-A. Interactive realtime is a process in which the court reporter can connect to an attorney’s computer remotely.
-Once the connection is made, the attorney can view the testimony “word for word” in realtime on their computer.
+A. Interactive realtime is a process in which the court reporter can connect to an attorney's computer using special cables.
+The attorney must have interactive realtime software installed prior to the deposition.
+Once the connection is made, the attorney can view the testimony "word for word" in realtime on their computer.
 It is a rough draft and not yet edited or proofread by the court reporter.
+You have the draft transcript immediately available for reference.

 Q. What does realtime software allow me to do?